Netflix/dispatch/docs/user-guide/administration/contacts.md

 **Description:** Description of the service.

-**Plugin:** The associated service plugin that Dispatch will use to resolve an individual.
+**Plugin:** The associated service plugin that Dispatch will use to resolve the oncall person.

 **External Id:** The external ID that will be used by Dispatch and the defined plugin to resolve an individual.